defndaines/kiroku/pulitzer.md

 - [ ] 2021: Marcia Chatelain, _Franchise: The Golden Arches in Black America_
 - [ ] 2022: Nicole Eustace, _Covered with Night: A Story of Murder and Indigenous Justice in Early America_
 - [ ] 2022: Ada Ferrer, _Cuba: An American History_
-- [ ] 2023: Jefferson Cowie, _Freedom's Dominion: A Saga of White Resistance to Federal Power_
+- [ ] 2023: Jefferson Cowie, _Freedom’s Dominion: A Saga of White Resistance to Federal Power_
 - [x] 2024: Jacqueline Jones, _No Right to an Honest Living: The Struggles of Boston’s Black Workers in the Civil War Era_
 - [x] 2025: Edda L. Fields-Black, _Combee: Harriet Tubman, the Combahee River Raid, and Black Freedom During the Civil War_
 - [ ] 2025: Kathleen DuVal, _Native Nations: A Millennium in North America_